 Your system determines the amount which has to be redeemed.
 The user doesn’t have to enter the amount.
 The amount to redeem can be calculated like that: min(remaining_amount_to_pay, voucher_balance)

-In order to redeem the voucher, call the Redeem Endpoint with the calculated amount.
-Save the voucher code in your database.
-Finally, print the voucher code and the new balance on the receipt.
+When the order gets submitted, call the Redeem Endpoint with the calculated amount for each voucher.
+An optional reference number can also be transmitted, which we will save and display on our side.
+Save each voucher code and the redeem_token in your database.
+Finally, print the voucher codes and the new balance on the receipt.

 Voucher is not redeemable

 If the voucher is not redeemable (e.g. a wrong code was entered, the voucher is already redeemed, etc.) show the message of the Balance Response to the user.